PoisotLab/ms_network_prediction/manuscript.md

 between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modeled by simulating neutral expectations of trait variation on phylogenetic tree [@Davies2021EcoRed].
-At the narrowest scales, we may be interested in predicting behavioral traits like foraging behavior [@Bartomeus2016ComFra], and at this scale we may need to consider abundance's effect on probability of an encounter [@Wells2013SpeInt].
+At the narrowest scales, we may be interested in predicting behavioural traits like foraging behaviour [@Bartomeus2016ComFra], and at this scale we may need to consider abundance's effect on probability of an encounter [@Wells2013SpeInt].